Last-minute White House decision opens more Arctic land to oil leasing | Headlines

 Last-minute White House decision opens more Arctic land to oil leasing

-It is unclear whether making this acreage available will boost Alaskan oil production, which peaked more than 30 years ago at 2 million barrels per day.
-The state now produces roughly 500,000 bpd of crude.
-The NPR-A decision got a swift response from environmentalists who have already sued to overturn the plan.

-“On its way out the door, this administration is sticking to its blunt and destructive approach to management solely for oil development,” said David Krause, assistant Alaska director for The Wilderness Society, in a statement.
-(Reporting By Yereth Rosen in Anchorage, Alaska; Editing by Raju Gopalakrishnan)
+"This flawed management plan will create more conflict and a less-stable business environment for companies operating in the region," David Krause, assistant Alaska director for The Wilderness Society, said in a statement.
+(Reporting By Yereth Rosen in Anchorage, Alaska; Editing by David Gaffen and Jonathan Oatis)

 - READ MORE ON: